- If you’re about to get some containers to grow food in, you may be asking: ‘what size do I need?’ Here’s the information to help you decide.

 - They take up less space.

-- They dry out faster – creating more work and more stress on the plant.
+- They dry out faster.
+This puts stress on the plant and creates more work for you watering.
 You can get round this problem by using a container with a water reservoir or setting up a self watering system.

 - They need more regular feeding – observe plants carefully.